 - Systems Analysis

 - IT Trainer

 - Website design

-Maths at grade 5 is essential.
-Students who have studied GCSE Computer Science must also achieve a minimum C grade.
+Maths at grade 5 and English grade 4 are essential.
+Students who have studied GCSE Computer Science must also achieve a minimum level 5.

 Two exam papers, one written exam (70%) covering all of the theory work explored during the year and one practical paper involving problem solving, algorithm design and coding (30%).